juxt/pack-ek/README.md

 ![ELK](elk.jpg)

+Elasticsearch, Kibana and es-head in a box, protected by NGINX!

-Setup Elastic and Kibana using Packer and Terraform.
+Setup of Elastic, Kibana and head plugin using Packer and Terraform.

 ## Build the AMI using Packer